 Karla A. Bell, PT, DPT

-Karla has a balanced career of clinical experience, academic teaching and professional scholarly activity.
-Karla’s 12+ years in academics has centered around clinical expertise and board certifications in both geriatrics and orthopedics, national presentations and publication for the Orthopedic Section monograph series, clinical education expertise in national presentations and publications, and expanding curricular integration in the areas of sexual and gender minority inclusive cultural competency and humility.
+Karla is an Associate Professor in the physical therapy department at Thomas Jefferson University in Philadelphia, PA.
+She has a balanced career of clinical experience, academic teaching and professional scholarly activity.
+Karla’s 15+ years in academics has centered around clinical expertise and board certifications in both geriatrics and orthopedics, national presentations and publication for the Orthopedic Section monograph series, clinical education expertise in national presentations and publications, and expanding curricular integration in the areas of sexual and gender minority inclusive cultural competency and humility.
 Karla’s most recent national presentations have focused on curricular adaptations from the medical curriculum in this area.
-Currently, Karla is involved in several research studies in the area of sexual and gender minority inclusive cultural competency and humility curriculum development and looking at LGBTQIA+ issues in physical therapy.
+Currently, Karla is involved in several research studies in the area of sexual and gender minority inclusive cultural competency and humility curriculum development, faculty development and looking at LGBTQIA+ issues in physical therapy.
 Karla is currently pursuing her PhD in Population Health Science to ultimately be able to have an impact on the research end of sexual and gender minority health from a population health management perspective.

 PT Proud is incredibly important to Karla because it blends the two more impactful identities of her career: physical therapist with sexual and gender minority.
 She has been integrally involved in the path of equal rights for sexual and gender minorities for her entire adult life and has blended that passion into her health care world.
 From being a friend to so many during the AIDS crisis and feeling helpless as our nation stigmatized humans for simply being who they were to advocating for access to health insurance for life-long partners before marriage equality, she is incredibly happy that PT Proud is culminating in a journey forward in making differences in our communities' lives: our patients’ lives, our students’ lives, and our colleagues’ lives.
 To help PT Proud realize the inaugural steps of the important work ahead is inspiring and something she will always be thankful for.

 “Physical therapy, to me, is about inclusion.
-Inclusion means that we get to bring our whole selves to everything we do, and so do our patients.
-When that happens, best care happens – plain and simple.”
+Inclusion means that we get to bring our whole selves to everything we do, and so do our students and our patients.
+When that happens, best learning happens and best care happens – plain and simple.”
 Karla A. Bell

 Melissa Hoffmann, MSPT, PhD